Dynamic Relational Priming Improves Transformer in Multivariate Time Series

 Prime attention's dynamic relational learning mechanism can be seen as an instance of learnable inductive bias injected into every pair-wise relationship in attention mechanism.
 Viewing prime attention through this lens allows us to make strong justifications about why prime attention can enable superior relational modeling capabilities compared to standard attention despite standard attention's universal approximation guarantees.

-While transformers with standard attention theoretically satisfy universal approximation guarantees \citep{Cybenko1989ApproximationBS,Yun2020Are} and can model any relationship pattern given sufficient depth, width, and training data, practical constraints make these theoretical capabilities largely inaccessible.
-In this constrained regime, appropriate inductive biases have shown success in directing model capacity toward learning meaningful patterns efficiently. \textit{Note: we show in \cref{sec:uat_for_prime} that prime attention also satisfies universal approximation theorem.}
+While transformers with standard attention theoretically satisfy universal approximation guarantees \citep{Cybenko1989ApproximationBS,Yun2020Are,kajitsuka2024are,hu2025universal} and can model any relationship pattern given sufficient depth, width, and training data, practical constraints make these theoretical capabilities largely inaccessible.
+In this constrained regime, appropriate inductive biases have shown success in directing model capacity toward learning meaningful patterns efficiently.

 Inductive biases are prior assumptions a model holds that influence its ability to generalize to new, unseen data.
-Simply put, inductive biases serve to nudge the model learning process towards directions where useful learning is more likely to occur.
+Simply put, inductive biases serve to nudge the representation learning process towards directions where useful learning is more likely to occur.
 In graph representation learning, the presence of edges serves to inductively bias the model towards discovering topologically relevant patterns \citep{hamilton2017inductive,gilmer2017neural}.
 In geometric GNNs, inductively biasing the model through invariant or equivariant computations have shown tremendous success in molecular modeling, allowing for faster model convergence while using dramatically fewer data samples during training \citep{vignac2020building,joshi2023expressive,batzner20223}.
 Even positional encoding in transformers \citep{vaswani2017attention,su2024roformer,barbero2025round} can be seen as inductively biasing the model with explicit assumptions of sequential structure and distance information of tokens.
 Overall, inductive biases typically don't expand what the model can theoretically represent.
 However, by biasing the model through assumptions and contextually relevant information, it can dramatically improve what the model can learn efficiently with limited data and model capacity.